iagaponenko/electronic-lab/README.md

 # electronic-lab
-The repository has scripts and data for automating instruments in my home lab.
+The repository has scripts and data for automating experiments with Physics and electronics in my home lab.

 Sections:
 * [first](doc/first.md)